pixelsnow/42_BSQ/README.md

 `cat test_maps/50x20 | ./bsq `

 ./bsq executable was compiled to work on school iMacs.
-It is **recommeneded to recompile** it for your own machine using `make re` before running.
+It is **recommended to recompile** it for your own machine using `make re` before running.